“The more eating is expected, allowed, consistent, and rule free, the more your body and mind will be allowed to calm down about it.”

 Freedom lies in allowance

-Yes, yes I know it goes against everything you ever heard, but let me ask you this?
-Has restriction and dieting gotten you to the place you want to be?
-Didn’t think so.
-Sure as hell didn’t help me, and only kept me bingeing, obsessed, and pretty dang stressed out.
+I know this may go against everything you ever heard, but let me ask you this- has restriction and dieting gotten you to the place you want to be?
+Personally, it only left me feeling even more out of control, perpetuating my disordered eating behaviors and thoughts.

-It wasn’t until I allowed pizza and desserts into my life that I was able to feel sane around these foods, and change my relationship with them.
+It wasn’t until I slowly allowed pizza and desserts into my life that I was eventually able to feel okay around these foods, and change my relationship with them.
 I practiced eating them with other foods that felt safe, in a comfortable environment, when I wasn’t overly hungry.

-“If I start eating those things, I’ll never stop.”
+“If I start eating X, I’ll never stop.”

-And yeah, for a little while I did want to eat bread for every meal because I spent ten years avoiding it like the plague.
-HOWEVER, something amazing started to happen.
-The more I ate it, the easier it became, and the less I even wanted it!
-I mean, sure, bread is great, but after so many pieces it actually starts to lose it’s appeal.
+For a little while after adding pizza back in, I wanted to eat it for every meal because I spent ten years avoiding it like the plague.
+However, the more I ate it, the easier it became, and the less I wanted it.

 Think about it this way- if you eat pizza every day, for each meal, for the next week what do you think will happen?
 Pizza will likely lose some of its allure, right?
 Think you may not even want to eat it come day eight?